zopefoundation/grok/doc/tutorial.rst

 Let's go through the prerequisites first.
 You need a computer connected to the internet, as Grok installs itself over the network.
-You also need Python 2.4 installed (Python 2.5 is not yet supported, and does not pass all unit tests, though some have reported success using it with Grok.)
+You also need Python 2.4 or Python 2.5 installed.

 Because Grok uses a source distribution of Zope 3, you may need to install your operating system's Python "dev" package.
 You also need a